Chris-TopherW/UnityVSTHost/README.md

 Basically it uses OnAudioFilterRead to call the DSP callback on loaded plugins and can send them parameters.

-Note that I have removed the C++ dll code as Steinberg do not allow the vst2 library to be shared via git and they also no longer distribute it.
+Note that I have removed the C++ dll source code repo as Steinberg do not allow the vst2 library to be shared and they also no longer distribute it.

 Warning: this code was part of my grad research in 2016 and is a dumpster fire, enter at your own peril.